moovweb/open-tritium/README.md

 Versions have been locked for our development processes.
 Clibs can be installed anywhere but the following steps assume they are placed inside a GOPATH/clibs/ folder.
 Source can be cloned into GOPATH/clibs/src and built.
 EX:

 `mkdir $GOPATH/clibs; mkdir $GOPATH/clibs/src; cd $GOPATH/clibs/src`

+You will need to have autoconf, automake, and libtool installed.
+If you dont:

+`brew install autoconf`
+`brew install automake`
+`brew install libtool`

 Note: you may wish to create an environment variable to this clibs directory, $CLIBS_HOME